JKusio/Musical-Notation-of-Chinese/README.md

 # Musical Notation of Chinese - MNC
-Interpreter of chinese language that translates it into musical notation of basic chinese tones.
+Interpreter of chinese language that translates it into musical notation of chinese tones.

 <div align="center">
     <a href="https://github.com/KusioDev/drag.js">